stevinz/reflect/README.md

     #include etc...
 ```

-- Classes / structs should be simple aggregate structs (standard layout)
+- Classes / structs should be simple aggregate types (standard layout)
     - No private or protected non-static data members
     - No user-declared / user-provided constructors
     - No virtual member functions
     - No default member initializers (invalid in C++11, okay in C++14 and higher)
+    - See (https://en.cppreference.com/w/cpp/types/is_standard_layout) for more info

 - BEFORE using reflection functions, initiate call to
 ```cpp